Virginia Sea Grant switched to a new domain for our e-mail addresses, @vaseagrant.org.

-Our research and administrative offices are based at the Virginia Institute of Marine Science in Gloucester Point, Virginia.To contact our extension staff, please reach out to them at their relative institutions here.
+Our research and administrative offices are based at the Virginia Institute of Marine Science in Gloucester Point, Virginia.

 Dr. Troy Hartley is director of Virginia Sea Grant (VASG) and a research professor of Marine Science & Policy at the Virginia Institute of Marine Science and the William & Mary Public Policy Program.
 Troy lives in Williamsburg, Virginia, and has over 20 years of experience in coastal, marine, and natural resource policy and management.
 He is a public policy scholar and his research considers collaborative governance networks and processes, stakeholder attitudes, perceptions and opinions, and change management in communities, particularly in coastal, marine and fisheries contexts.
 His research has been funded by NSF, NOAA, Sea Grant, USEPA, Canadian Embassy, and the Water Environment Research Foundation.

-He has a PhD in environmental and natural resource policy from the University of Michigan, an MAIS in environmental policy from George Mason University, and a BS in zoology from the University of Vermont.
+He has a PhD in environmental and natural resource policy from the University of Michigan, a MAIS in environmental policy from George Mason University, and a BS in zoology from the University of Vermont.
 At VASG, Troy has overall responsibilities for the strategic priorities and direction, partnership-building and relations, new initiatives, and program oversight.
 He has been heavily involved in professional development with VASG’s fellows on the science-policy interface, transdisciplinary team science, and collaborative leadership.
 Beyond VASG and his research and teaching, Troy enjoys cycling, keeping pace with his teenagers and yellow lab, and wishing that he could be cross-country skiing or driving a Zamboni.

-Communications Program Manager
+Communication Center Program Manager